Searching for axion-like time-dependent cosmic birefringence with data from SPT-3G: Methods

-The analysis proceeds as follows: maps of each observation are created from the TOD (Section \ref{sec:TOD-maps}); particularly noisy maps are cut (Section \ref{sec:datacuts}); for each observation, we calculate a polarization rotation angle and uncertainty (Section \ref{sec:maps-angs}); we analyze the resulting timeseries of angles for systematic effects (Section \ref{sec:jackknives}); we then search for a periodic signal in this timeseries (Section \ref{sec:angs-lims}).
+The analysis proceeds as follows: maps of each observation are created from the TOD (Sec. \ref{sec:TOD-maps}); particularly noisy maps are cut (Sec. \ref{sec:datacuts}); for each observation, we calculate a polarization rotation angle and uncertainty (Sec. \ref{sec:maps-angs}); we analyze the resulting time series of angles for systematic effects (Sec. \ref{sec:jackknives}); we then search for a periodic signal in this time series (Sec. \ref{sec:angs-lims}).

-\subsection{Time-ordered Data to Maps}
+\subsection{Time-ordered data to maps}

 The raw TOD from each scan are converted into CMB temperature units, filtered, and binned into maps in the manner described in D21, giving us the intermediate data products of one map per scan.
 We can then \textit{coadd} (that is, perform a weighted average of) the per-scan maps into a single map per observation.
 There are three differences between D21 and the current work: